Pennsylvania Online Casino

 Legal online gambling options in PA

 The Pennsylvania Senate passed H 271, the state’s gaming expansion package, on Oct.
 25, 2017.
 The next day, the PA House passed H 271 as well.

 On Oct.
 30, 2017, Pennsylvania officially became US state #4 to legalize online gambling when Gov. Wolf signed the bill into law.

-We expect that sites will be up and running late in 2018 or early in 2019.
+We expect that sites will be up and running in early 2019.